 Days and weeks passed and the sheer embarrassment of having to constantly ask for help, beg for help, summarize my sicknesses in voicemail after voicemail... it all wore on me as I continued to suffer.

-I was so full of hate for FOB.
+I was so full of regular hate for FOB.

 I hated this baby.